tastyigniter/docs/admin/creating-a-widget.md

 ---
 layout: page
-section: user-guide
+section: admin
-title: "Error Logs"
+title: "Creating a Widget"
 callout: This section is incomplete.
 Please help to improve it.
 ---